 For the fourth time in the playoffs, Jackson closer Kevin Ginkel (S, 1) entered with the Generals on top.
 The Southern League's BC ® Relief Pitcher of the Month in August needed only three batters to crystallize the win, inducing a groundout from Hiura and a strikeout by Lucas Erceg for the inning's first two outs.
 Weston Wilson bounced a full-count offering to Herum at third base, and Herum's successful toss across the diamond to Flores sent the two corner infielders rushing towards each other, meeting at the mound in a leaping embrace as teammates streamed out of the dugout to join the celebration.

 Knowing a victory would equal a banner, Jackson right-hander Emilio Vargas bounced back from a rough outing in the North Division Series with a strong start on the hill.
-The 22-year-old Dominican pitched five innings against a loaded Biloxi lineup that featured five of the Milwaukee Brewers' top prospects, including Southern League MVP Corey Ray.
+The 22-year-old native of the Dominican Republic pitched five innings against a loaded Biloxi lineup that featured five of the Milwaukee Brewers' top prospects, including Southern League MVP Corey Ray.
 Vargas worked quickly and gave up only one earned run, a solo home run by Troy Stokes Jr. in the fourth inning.
 Vargas finished his day with eight strikeouts and no walks on 76 pitches, facing three batters more than the minimum before turning the game over to the bullpen.

 In relief, Miguel Aguilar entered with a 2-1 lead in the sixth inning and allowed his first earned run since August 18, permitting Biloxi to tie the game on an RBI single from Hiura that scored Stokes.
 Michael Blazek (W, 1-0) followed with two scoreless frames that allowed the Generals to enter the ninth inning neck-and-neck with the South Division champs.